brwilkinson/brwilkinson/README.md

 Azure Deployment Framework (ADF) docs here [AzureDeploymentFramework](https://brwilkinson.github.io/AzureDeploymentFramework/)
 - Note this is now a `Bicep` 💪🏼 project and the ARM templates are archive to `armjson` branch
-- Note the previous main branch was moved to `ADFv2` branch, new code is in `main` which is V3 code
+- Note the previous main branch was moved to `ADFv2` branch, new code is in `main` which is V3 code (March 2023)
   - This is an updated version of this Framework
     - Streamlined deployments
       - Automated Networking supports up to 32 tenants/Application Deployments